levoxtrip/TKB/docs/topics/Shader/FRAGMENT/01_BasicIntro.md

 Every single pixel gets processed independently from the others.
 There is no before or after it is always just the current pixel the needs to calculated now.

-With `gl_FragColor` the shader definies the final color value of the pixel that gets returned from the shader.
+With `gl_FragColor` the shader defines the final color value of the pixel that gets returned from the shader.
 `gl_FragColor` is `vec4` - a Vector that contains 4 values - `vec4(r,g,b,a)`

 ![VertexFragmentShader](../img/VertexFragmentShader.png)